TrustyJAID/Trusty-cogs-archive/README.md

 >Tweets - A modified version of Palm's twitter cog utilising twitter streams to setup a twitter channel to post user tweets.

->Anime - A cog that gets what current anime episodes are airing and posts them on discord when they start airing.

 >Mock - Mock the user who last posted!

 >Translate - Add flag emojis to messages to translate to that language or translate messages by command.
 (Uses Google Translate and may incur some fees)